 What personal, work, or volunteer experience have you had related to these programs?

 My first interested course is growing up in the digital age.
-I selected this program because the topic of the relationship between social media and the people intrigues me since I am also a part of the millennium population who rapidly relies on the social media.
-I wanted to gain a new perspective of viewing the relationship between social media and us, and I wish to implement this new perspective on a new project that may help to contribute to the community.
-I ran the social media account of my club at the school and receives over a hundred messages during the exam periods because my GPA calculation app has been deployed on this social media account.
-People send feedbacks to the social media account about the GPA calculator.
+I selected this program because the topic of the relationship between social media and the people intrigues me since I am also a part of the millennium population who rapidly relies on the social media. (note: It would be better if we us an ancdote to show readers your understanding of the relationship between social media and the people.)

+I wanted to gain a new perspective (note: what’s your previous view of the relationship between social media and human being?) of viewing the relationship between social media and us.
+I currently believed that people relie on social media and that;s how those tech companies make money from it, addiction.
+But maybe there is a new way to interpret this relationship.
+I also wish to implement this new perspective on a new project, a social media clock in app, (note: what’s your new project? ) that may help to contribute to the community. (note: it’s too general here.
+We should elaborate on your ideas of how to contribute to the community?
+In which area?, etc.)I ran the social media account of my club at the school and receives over a hundred messages during the exam periods because my GPA calculation app has been deployed on this social media account.
+People send feedbacks to the social media account about the GPA calculator. (note: We should mention specific details (the professor, the course, or the activity at Cornell) to show readers why are you interested in this program at Cornell?)

 My second interested course is Science, Technology and Politics.
 I was fascinated with this program is because I am also interested in Politics.
-This course may teach me how to solve political issues with computer science.
+This course may teach me how to solve political issues with computer science, and I am interested in it is because I believe that computer science iss a tool, and it is used to solve problems.
+Since I am interested in politics, I believe that maybe I can solve some of these problems with computer science (note: We should find some clues why are you personally interested in solving political issues with computer science?
+We can use personal stories to show readers your intersts.)
 I wish to have a clearer view toward the relationship between technology, science, and Politics, and I would be able to contribute to my community with the knowledge I gained from this course.
 I didn’t have any activities nor projected related with this course, but I lived in a country that has CCTVs everywhere on the street.
 Some people say it’s good, but some doesn’t agree with it.
 I wish that this course could gave me a deeper understanding on this phenomenon.

+Note：We should first understand what does the course Sicence, Technology and Politics focus on?
+We can spend the most part of the essay talking about the reasons why you choose the 1st program and the rest for the 2nd program.